 12.1 On termination of the Contract for any reason, and subject to any legal obligations to the contrary:

 12.2 There shall also become immediately due and payable by the Customer to the Supplier any amounts due in terms of Condition 4.3 and any additional hosting charges payable.
-Such additional hosting charges shall include a payment for an additional 6 months’ hosting charge (depending on product as specified previously) for all Hosted Product then hosted by the Supplier.
+Such additional hosting charges shall include a payment for an additional 6 or 12 months’ hosting charge (depending on product as specified previously) for all Hosted Product then hosted by the Supplier.
 Hosting Services shall renew automatically unless the Customer advises the Supplier to cease delivery of Hosting Services.

 13.1 Force majeure: